mohamedashraftaha/EmployeeManagementService/README.md

 ---

 ## Notes & Improvements
-- **Security**: Passwords are encrypted (AES) for demo purposes.
-In production, use salted hashing (e.g., bcrypt, PBKDF2) for password storage.
+- **Security**: Passwords are hashed for demo purposes.
-- **Persistence**: The in-memory database is for demo/testing only.
+- **Persistence**: The sqllite database is for demo/testing only.
 For production, switch to a persistent database (e.g., SQL Server, PostgreSQL).
 - **Validation**: Add more robust validation and error handling as needed.
 - **Extensibility**: The architecture supports easy extension for more features (CRUD for employees, user roles, etc.).